BASIC course episode 9: MSX BASIC

 On line 10, the computer asks for the radius of the circle and inserts it into the variable R. The number R must be an integer, greater than 0 and less than 100, otherwise the circle is not drawn, or it would be too large to be displayed on the monitor.

-As an exercise, you can create a line 15 yourself, where you include a control to prevent the user from entering a radius less than 0 or greater than 100.
-To do this, you can take inspiration in the second episode of the course on the BASIC language, studying conditional instruction IF… THEN.
+As an exercise, you can create a line 15, where you include a check to prevent the user from inserting a radius of less than 0 or greater than 100.
+To do this, you can take inspiration in the second episode of the Basic language course, studying conditional education IF...
+THEN.

-On line 20, with the statement SCREEN 2, we enter graphic mode.
+To Riga 20, with education SCREEN 2, we enter graphic mode.

 Follow me on Instagram channel.
 Retro technology, Commodore, vintage audio, retro computers, experiments and tests.
 Retroprogramming, Basic.
 Commodore, IBM, Atari, Apple, Texas Instruments, Amstrad, MSX.